 The effects of a brain injury can extend far beyond the victim.
 A brain injury also can have major effects on the family and loved ones.
 Many brain injuries affect who the person once was and can also affect who the family and/or primary caregiver once was.
 Family relationships can be disrupted; and the family’s functionality, balance and harmony may never be the same.
 In some ways, losing who the loved one was can be almost as difficult as physically losing the person; there is a daily reminder that the loved one is no longer the same.
 Sometimes there are not enough support and resources available for families who must care for a loved one with a brain injury.

 If you are dealing with the brain injury of a loved one, be sure that you ask for the help and support of other family members as you need it.
 Also, the financial and emotional costs of care of a loved one with a brain injury is something that you should consider when determining what the value of a potential personal injury claim may be, if you are considering legal action against a negligent party.
+Our brain injury lawyers can explain what types of damages can be included in a legal case.

 Dallas Brain Injury Lawsuit Attorneys